 def main(): batch_size = 128 num_classes = 10 epochs = 12 input_shape = (28, 28, 1) (x_train, y_train), (x_test, y_test) = load_data() model = build_model(input_shape) model.fit(x_train, y_train, batch_size=batch_size, epochs=epochs, verbose=1, validation_data=(x_test, y_test)) score = model.evaluate(x_test, y_test, verbose=0)

 description: mnist_tf_keras_const hyperparameters: learning_rate: 1e-4 dropout1: .25 dropout2: .5 searcher: name: single metric: accuracy smaller_is_better: true max_steps: 50 entrypoint: model_def:MNISTTrial

-The one on the left looks like most of the ML code that exists across the internet, including throughout dozens of popular repositories (link to many repos that are like this, StyleGan, Wide ResNets).
-The one on the right is structured** – it’s built to conform to a specific API, in this case the Determined Trial Interface.
-Both are almost identical – they took the same amount of time to write, and are essentially the same length.
+The code sample on the left looks like most of the ML code that exists across the internet, including throughout dozens of popular repositories (e.g., StyleGan, Wide ResNets).
+The code on the right is structured — it’s built to conform to a specific API, in this case the Determined Trial Interface.
+Both are almost identical — they took the same amount of time to write, and are essentially the same length.
 They can both be used to train a model with a single command.

 The hard part starts when you need to scale this code out for a larger problem than MNIST.
 You’ll be working with a large, custom dataset and you’ll need a bigger model to fit that dataset.
-Suddenly your local machine won’t be able to train the model and you’ll need to investigate distributed training.
+Suddenly your local machine won’t be able to train the model and you’ll need to investigate distributed training with multiple GPUs.
 As you perfect your model you’ll need to perform some sort of hyperparameter search.
 In most cases, your code will evolve something like this: